iotdomain/iotdomain-standard/iotconnect-standard.md

 Todo: how to ensure global uniqueness?
 UUID?, hash?, registration

-The zone 'myzone' is reserved for local-only zones.
+The zone '$local' is reserved for local-only zones.
 In this case the ZSAS generates its own certificate and is considered the highest authority.

 ## Security Monitor - Zone Security Monitor (ZSM)